Dr-Eberle-Zentrum/dbWebGen/README.md

 # dbWebGen - Database Web Generator for PHP
-This PHP application automatically generates web forms to create, edit, view and browse data records in relational databases.
+This PHP application automatically generates a responsive web app on top of your relational database.
+The app allows users to
+* Create and edit records via web forms, taking into account foreign keys and other constraints
+* View stored records along with related records from other tables
+* Browse and filter records in a table
+* Query the database, visualize the results, and share the visualizations.
+Currenty the engine offers various visualizations like tables, bar charts, sankeys, timelines, graphs/networks, geomaps and others.

+Developers may add custom functionality and extensions to the engine through hook functions in plugins, and admins may exploit an [extensive array of settings](settings.template.php) controlling the engine.

 ## Requirements
 * Webserver running PHP (lowest tested version is 5.3)